arcward/ticketpy/README.rst

 Classifications
 ^^^^^^^^^^^^^^^
-Searching for classifiations works similarly to the above:
+Searching for classifications works similarly to the above:

 .. code-block:: python